thejoltjoker/maya_scripts/README.md

 Most of the scripts are quite customized for my workflow or previous problems I've had to solve.
 But it might serve as a base for something else hopefully!

+I'm learning more for every script I make, and I try to go back and update some scripts with the new things I've learned.

 ## Contents

 ### scripts